SAI360/Compliance360-Import/README.md

 The C360 client organization must first do the following:
 1. Create an Integration definition within the C360 website
 2. This Integration will need configurations defined for it.
 Typically:
- a.
-Unique identifier field (e.g. Import Id).
+   - Unique identifier field (e.g. Import Id).
 This field can be used to supply a unique value to prevent duplicates.
- b.
-Default Module Type (if other than 'Default')
+   - Default Module Type (if other than 'Default')
- c.
-Default Workflow Template
+   - Default Workflow Template
- d.
-Default Division/Folder
+   - Default Division/Folder
- e.
-Field Mappings (as needed)
+   - Field Mappings (as needed)
 3. Relay the following values for use in this application:
- a.
-Organization
+   - Organization
- b.
-ApplicationKey
+   - ApplicationKey
 4. Relay the following target field information for use in this application:
- a.
-Target C360 module name (e.g. Incidents)
+   - Target C360 module name (e.g. Incidents)
- b.
-Target C360 component name (e.g. Incident)
+   - Target C360 component name (e.g. Incident)
- c.
-Target field names (e.g. Name, Description, etc.)
+   - Target field names (e.g. Name, Description, etc.)

 ## Field Mappings
 C360 module components 'generally' have consistent fields and names from C360 client organization to